Resources and Information on the October 2025 Federal Government Shutdown

 Will federal courts still be open?

-Federal courts are expected to remain open for at least two weeks after a shutdown begins.
+Federal courts are expected to remain open for at least through Friday, October 17th.

 Do I still have to pay my student loans during a government shutdown?